 It's hugely important as it’s about a united, global response to the climate emergency.
 You may remember COP25 in 2019, held in Madrid, Spain, where Greta Thunberg castigated global leaders for their efforts so far in tackling the urgent challenges we’re facing as a planet:

-As Thunberg’s analogy demonstrates, there’s a high expectation on COP26 to deliver tangible, far-reaching and immediate action to save the planet.
+As Thunberg’s analogy demonstrates, there’s a high expectation for COP26 to deliver tangible, far-reaching and immediate action to save the planet.

 3. What’s the link between COP26 and the Paris Agreement on climate change?

 COP21 took place in Paris in 2015.
-This was a significant summit as, for the first time each country who attended agreed to work collaboratively to bring down global warming to well below 2 degrees to 1.5 degrees.
-They all signed a treaty, called the Paris Agreement and the goals are legally binding and enshrined in the treaty.
-Donald Trump famously pulled the US out of the Agreement during his time as president but Joe Biden rejoined as soon as he took over.
+This was a significant summit as, for the first time, each country that attended agreed to work collaboratively to bring down global warming to well below 2 degrees to 1.5 degrees.
+They all signed a treaty called the Paris Agreement, and the goals are legally binding and enshrined in the treaty.
+Donald Trump famously pulled the US out of the Agreement during his time as president, but Joe Biden rejoined as soon as he took over.

 Under the Paris Agreement, countries committed to accelerate their plans for how much they would reduce their emissions – known as Nationally Determined Contributions, or ‘NDCs’.

-They agreed that every five years they would come back with an updated plan that would reflect their highest possible ambition at that time.
-It’s now five years since the Paris Agreement so countries will be expected to demonstrate what they’ve done to meet the Paris Agreement commitments.
+They agreed that every five years, they would come back with an updated plan reflecting their highest possible ambition at that time.
+It’s now five years since the Paris Agreement, so countries will be expected to demonstrate what they’ve done to meet the Paris Agreement commitments.